-Professor Claudine Coba-Loh, CCoba-Loh@hcc.commet.edu
+Campus contact for this program: Professor Claudine Coba-Loh, CCoba-Loh@hcc.commnet.edu

 This program will prepare individuals for employment in entry-level professional positions in public and private agencies serving mentally ill and substance abusing patients.
 Instruction is also provided to allow for the continuation of studies at two- and four-year programs in the areas of substance abuse and mental health.